ptown

 tours can also be arranged via the form on the "contact us" tab at the top of the page.

-$ 10 adults; $5 children; a little over 1.5 hours, from Lopes Square. allow for additional time, if the start is from a different location. minimum of 2 people for a tour.
+also allow for additional time, if the start is from a different location.

-look for the tour guide with our brochure and an orange tote bag (for provincetown tours)
+look for Rob (and on occasion Jim) with our brochure and an orange tote bag (for ptown tours)

 about:

-Founded by Rob Anderson and James Vogel.
-Robert C. Anderson is a professor of art and architectural history, and has been leading guided tours domestically and internationally, since 1990.
+Founded by Rob Anderson and Jim Vogel.
+Rob is a professor of art and architectural history, and has been leading guided tours domestically and internationally, since 1990.
 Jim is an architect with a local, nationally recognized, firm.

 Rob's entertaining and informative tours for Boston By Foot, and for his courses, are famously known throughout the world.
 You'll see Provincetown in a brand new way!
 To view Rob's full biography or to purchase his artwork, please visit: robertcurtisanderson.com